AsifAliKhan2001/Minicap/src/models/knowledge.md

 - Additional features (POIs, routing, indoor navigation) to be added incrementally
 - Initial map centered on Concordia (45.495, -73.578)

+## UI Standards
-## GlueStack UI Migration Notes
+- Use GlueStack UI components exclusively
+- No inline styles allowed
+- No custom CSS classes - use GlueStack's built-in props
-- Use GlueStack UI's theme tokens ($) for consistent styling
+- Use GlueStack's theme tokens for consistency
-- Keep React Native's core components (View) for basic layout
+- Keep custom components to absolute minimum
-- GlueStack components (Box, Text, etc.) for styled elements
+- Extend GlueStack components when needed

+## GlueStack Component Usage
+- Box: For layout containers
+- Center: For centering content
+- VStack/HStack: For flex layouts
+- Text: For all text content with size prop
+- Fab: For floating action buttons
+- Overlay: For modal/loading overlays
-- Use SelectTrigger/SelectContent pattern for dropdowns
+- Use theme tokens ($) for spacing, colors, and typography

+## GlueStack Component Usage
+- Box: For layout containers
+- Center: For centering content
+- VStack/HStack: For flex layouts
-- ButtonText component required inside Button for text content
+- Text: For all text content with size prop
+- Fab: For floating action buttons
+- Overlay: For modal/loading overlays
+- Use theme tokens ($) for spacing, colors, and typography